Just what the doctor ordered has been saved

 Sometimes, it’s necessary for a company to take a step back before it can take two steps forward.
-Just ask the leaders of the Uniphar Group, a leading provider within the pharmaceutical and health care sector in Ireland.
+Just ask the leaders of the Uniphar Group, a leading provider within the pharmaceutical and

 In 2011, the combination of loan debt and high overhead was making it difficult for Uniphar to capitalize on growth opportunities.
 Just three years later, against a challenging economic backdrop, its annual revenues increased almost 60 percent, earnings were up 75 percent, and debt decreased by about a third.
-It also completed a major acquisition and initiated an SAP implementation across the organization.
+It also completed a major acquisition and initiated

 Along the way, Deloitte Ireland has played a key role in Uniphar’s resurgence.